AdguardTeam/DiffBuilder/README.md

    - Ensure the patches directory exists, creating it if necessary.

 ### 3. Clean Up Old Patches
-   - Delete any outdated patches from the patches directory.
+   - Delete any outdated patches from the patches directory except empty patches.

 ### 4. Read Filters and Detect Changes
    - Read and split the old and new filter files into lines.